-My bikes is a part of me, like an arm or a leg.
+My bikes are a part of me, like an arm or a leg.
 I can’t imagine what life would be like without it.

 What are your plans for the future?

-I’ll turn 15 in February, so there isn’t too many Slopestyle comps to do next year, so instead I’ll be racing a bunch of events.
+I’ll turn 15 in February, so there aren’t too many Slopestyle comps to do next year, so instead, I’ll be racing a bunch of events.
 I’ve got a really cool spring lined up with some cool video projects too.
 And I’m hoping to finish the year at Happy Ride in Barcelona next November!